About Us > Training Venue

 Llandegfedd Reservoir Visitor Centre, Wellfield Cl, Pontypool NP4 0SS

 Llandegfedd Reservoir is located in the border of Monmouthshire and Torfaen in South Wales.
-It forms a 434-acre lake, which is 1.5 miles long and 1 mile wide at the widest point.
-The entire site has been designated a Site of Special Scientific Interest.
-For this reason a condition of water activity on the reservoir is that it closes at the end of October and re-opens at the start of March.
+It forms a 434-acre lake, which is 1.5 miles long and 1 mile wide at the widest point. the entire site has been designated as a Site of Special Scientific Interest.
+For this reason as condition of water activity on the reservoir is that is closes at the end of October and re-opens at the start of March.

-Dwr Cymru are installing a line of bouys down at at least 250m intervals over a 1.5km stretch this summer.
+Dwr Cymru are installing a line of bouys down at least 250m intervals over a 1.5km stretch.

-All bookings are taken on a first come first served basis.
+All bookings are taken on a first come first serve basis.